GiGurra/snail/README.md

   is incredibly very slow between 2-8 concurrent goroutines (only achieving single digit million of operations per second, compared to 100-150 m/s at zero contention).
 Surprisingly, above 2-8 it actually becomes faster (not just more efficient), shooting up to 40+ before leveling off around 30 million operations/s (tested on m4 pro).
-The implementation on Linux on the other hand has a more smooth performance curve, gradually going down to 20-25 million operations/second on my computer (see specs below) - faster than MacOS up to around 10-20 concurrent goroutines, after which the MacOS implementation takes the lead (the goland profiler suggests the macos implementation gets stuck in usleep operations too long, and you need to have more goroutines to counter this effect).
+The implementation on Linux on the other hand has a more smooth performance curve, gradually going down from 150 to 20-25 million operations/second on my computer (see specs below) - faster than MacOS up to around 10-20 concurrent goroutines, after which the MacOS implementation takes the lead (the goland profiler suggests the macos implementation gets stuck in usleep operations too long, and you need to have more goroutines to counter this effect).
     * Either way, just having a mutex is not fast enough on either system. it is faster than channels by 5x in high contention scenarios, but this alone is not enough for our purposes.
 * The fan-in problem combined with batching is difficult to do efficiently.
 Neither channels or mutexes alone solves the